SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

     dataType: "mdc.tutorial.model.type.Geometry"
 }
 ```
->ℹ️ For a comprehensive description of what information should be contained within `PropertyInfo` objects, see the [API Reference](https://sdk.openui5.org/api/sap.ui.mdc.geomap.PropertyInfo).
-In real-life scenarios we might retrieve this metadata from the data service and we would have to translate it into the PropertyInfo format, easy to digest for the controls.<br/>
+>ℹ️ For a comprehensive description of what information `PropertyInfo` objects should contain, see the [API Reference](https://sdk.openui5.org/api/sap.ui.mdc.geomap.PropertyInfo).
+In real-life scenarios, we may retrieve this metadata from the data service and we would have to translate it into the format of the `PropertyInfo` object - easy to digest for the controls.<br/>
->ℹ️ As `mdc.tutorial.model.type.Geometry` is custom type, you might need to check [How to Add Custom Types](../u1/ex4/).
+>ℹ️ As the `mdc.tutorial.model.type.Geometry` is a custom type, you may need to check [How to Add Custom Types](../u1/ex4/).

 ### Working with `sap.ui.geomap`.
-In this tutorial we're using `sap.ui.geomap` library for internal map.
+In this tutorial, we're using a `sap.ui.geomap` library for an internal map.
 It is part of SAPUI5 and requires [SAP Developer License Agreement](https://tools.hana.ondemand.com/developer-license.txt)

 ###### delegate/JSONGeomapDelegate.ts: import `sap.ui.geomap`
 ```typescript